 New skills are always appreciated in the workplace!
 Employers are increasingly looking for employees that demonstrate initiative and drive, and short courses allow you to not only learn new skills, but also discover new ways of thinking, which will only help you in your future endeavours.

-Many short courses can give you credit towards a diploma if you decide to do that in the future or a nationally recognised certificate which shows that you attended and completed the course, which is invaluable when you are applying for jobs in the future.
-Not only will it separate you from your peers, it will with also immediately give you the confidence you need to get the job done from the get-go.
+Many short courses can give you credit towards a diploma (if you decide to pursue one) or a nationally recognised certificate, which shows that you attended and completed the course.
+This is invaluable information to put on your resumé when applying for jobs.
+Not only will it separate you from your peers, it will also give you the confidence you need to get the job done from the get-go.

-3. It gives you a chance to have fun and further your interests
+Short courses give you a chance to have fun and further your interests

-4. You can study at your own pace
+Short courses let you study at your own pace

-5. You’ll embrace a unique study experience
+Short courses offer a unique study experience

 For more information on short courses that may suit you head to TAFE’s website: www.tafensw.edu.au/short-courses

-Photo by rawpixel.com from Pexels
+Photo by Tirachard Kumtanom from Pexels